ARM-software/CMSIS-DSP/ComputeGraph/README.md

 With the CMSIS-DSP Compute Graph (CG) Tools you don't have to think about those details while you are still experimenting with your data processing pipeline.
 It makes it easier to experiment, add or remove blocks, change their parameters.

 The tools will generate a schedule and the FIFOs.
 Even if you don't use this at the end for a final implementation, the information could be useful : is the schedule too long ?
 Are the FIFOs too big ?
+Is there too much latency between the sources and the sinks ?

 Let's look at an (artificial) example:

 <img src="documentation/graph1.PNG" alt="graph1" style="zoom:50%;" />

-Without a tool, the user would probably try to modify the sample values so that the number of sample produced is equal to the number of samples consumed.
+Without a tool, the user would probably try to modify the number of samples so that the number of sample produced is equal to the number of samples consumed.
 With the CG Tools  we know that such a graph can be scheduled and that the FIFO sizes need to be 11 and 5.

 The periodic schedule generated for this graph has a length of 19.
 It is big for such a small graph and it is because, indeed 5 and 7 are not very well chosen values.
 But, it is working even with those values.